matloff/fasteR/README.md

 # people over age 65 and who are homeowners
 ```

-*At the top of each source file, insert comments giving the reader n
+*At the top of each source file, insert comments giving the reader an
 overview of the contents.*

 This will typically an overview of the roles of each major function, how